aliharby12/Book-Store/README.md

 * In `.env` change all configurations to your desired configurations
 * Run in you terminal / CMD: `docker build .` (make sure you are in the project directory)
 * Run in you terminal / CMD: `docker-compose build` (make sure you are in the project directory)
+* Run in you terminal / CMD: `docker-compose run web python manage.py makemigrations` (make sure you are in the project directory)
+* Migrate your database: `docker-compose run web python manage.py migrate`
+* Create a superuser to access the dashboard: `docker-compose run web python manage.py createsuperuser`
 * Run in you terminal / CMD: `docker-compose up` (make sure you are in the project directory)
 * The server should be now running under `http://127.0.0.1:8000/` (if port 8000 is available)
-* Migrate your database: `docker-compose run web python manage.py migrate`
-* Create a superuser to access the dashboard: `docker-compose run web python manage.py createsuperuser`
 * Admin dashboard is located in `http://127.0.0.1:8000/admin`